kemtls/KEMTLS-TLS13Tamarin/src/kemtls/README.md

 that point.
 These hashes are used at various points to generate cryptographic material.

-For example, the server's CertificateVerify message contains a signature of the session hash up to this point.
+For example, the server's ``Finished`` message contains a MAC over the session hash up to this point.
 Therefore, we must use the partial session hash which is computed at this point.